 For the Cream Cheese Frosting

 In a large bowl using a mixer or a whisk, beat cream cheese at medium speed until smooth.
-Add Domino® Confectioners Sugar and vanilla paste or extract and beat or whisk until combined – it will be thick.
+Add Domino® Powdered Sugar and vanilla paste or extract and beat or whisk until combined – it will be thick.
 Add milk, whisking in one tablespoon at a time, until just pourable (this may be more or less than what is called for depending on the temperature of your ingredients and your desired consistency).

 Drizzle cooled cake with cream cheese frosting in a diagonal pattern, or simply spread evenly over the cake.
 Serve!